Irreducibility of the Gorenstein loci of Hilbert schemes via ray families: Proof of Main Theorem and comments on the degree 14 case

 Now we are ready to prove Theorem~\ref{ref:mainthmsmoothable} which is the algebraic counterpart of Theorems~\ref{ref:mainthm13degree} and~\ref{ref:mainthm14degree}.

 \begin{thm} Let $A$ be an Artin Gorenstein algebra of length at most $14$.
-If the Hilbert function of $A$ is not equal to $(1, 6, 6, 1)$, then $A$ is smoothable.
+Then either $A$ is smoothable or it is local with Hilbert function $(1, 6, 6, 1)$.
 In particular, if $A$ has length at most $13$, then $A$ is smoothable. \end{thm}